SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/basic-interloc.md

 # Using Interlocalisation Between Swarm Agents

-One of the key features of the SwarmUS platform is the ability for a given Hiveboard to determine the position of a second Hiveboard with respect to its own position.
+One of the key features of the SwarmUS platform is the ability for a given Hiveboard to determine the position of other Hiveboards with respect to its own position.
 This page shows how to use this *interlocalisation* feature.
 SwarmUS' interlocalisation feature provides the necessary data to the [neighbor feature of the Buzz language](https://the.swarming.buzz/wiki/doku.php?id=buzz_syntax_cheatsheet&s[]=neighbors).
 This means that the HiveMind firmware merely updates the position of the other agents and makes it available to Buzz.

 <!-- TODO
 !!!
 Note